 When people are going through harsh times, they don’t want to be reminded of their weaknesses.
-Making people feel more miserable than they already are is what happens when you behave as the know-it-all.
+Making people feel more miserable than they already are is what happens when you behave like a know-it-all.

 Our blind spots cloud our perspective.
 It’s easy to feel entitled and start giving sound advice that no one wants to hear.
 I’ve made that mistake many many times.

 I’m not alone.
-Most consultants and motivational writers suffer from “illusory superiority” too.
-This belief — that we are smarter than we actually are — is a common cognitive bias called the “Dunning–Kruger effect.”
+Most consultants and motivational writers suffer from “illusory superiority,” too.
+The belief that we are smarter than we actually are is a common cognitive bias called the “Dunning–Kruger effect.”

 Knowledge blindness makes you feel overconfident until others prove you wrong.

 That’s why we feel like a superhero when someone is suffering.
-Watch out to not to cross the thin line between trying to help and having all the answers.
-It’s something I consciously try to avoid.
-Especially when writing articles like this.
+Watch out not to cross the thin line between trying to help and having all the answers.
+It’s something I consciously try to avoid — especially when writing articles like this.
 I want to help people think — so they can find the solution — rather than telling them exactly what to do.

 Most managers fall prey to feeling superior; when their teams share an issue they are facing, bosses immediately default to provide solutions.
 Sometimes employees already have some ideas in mind — sharing with their managers helps them get perspective.

 Buddha said: “If you propose to speak, always ask yourself, is it true, is it necessary, is it kind.”